desultory/ugrd/readme.md

 Depends on the `ugrd.crypto.gpg` submodule, meant to be used with a YubiKey.

 `sc_public_key` should point to the public key associated with the smarcard used to decrypt the GPG protected LUKS keyfile.
+This file is added as a dependency and pulled into the initramfs.

 #### crypto.cryptsetup

 This module is used to decrypt LUKS volumes in the initramfs.

-`cryptsetup` is a dictionary that contains the root devices to decrypt. `key_file` is optional within this dict, but `uuid` is required, ex:
+`cryptsetup` is a dictionary that contains the root devices to decrypt. `key_file` is optional within this dict, but `uuid` or `partuuid` is required, ex:

 ```
 [cryptsetup.root]
 uuid = "9e04e825-7f60-4171-815a-86e01ec4c4d3"
 ```

+> This UUID or PARTUUID is resolved to the device path at runtime, and drops to a recovery shell if this fails.

 `key_type` can be either `gpg` or `keyfile`.
 If it is not set, cryptsetup will prompt for a passphrase.
 If this is set globally, it applies to all `cryptsetup` definitions.